Detroit police release body cam video of fatal shooting

 Officers initially were called to a home on the west side about a knife-wielding man who was having a mental health crisis and spoke to a man who identified himself as Burks’ brother.
 The man said Burks had slashed the tires on his car.

 Burks later was found walking along a nearby street.
-Officers can be heard on the body camera footage telling him not to approach the officers and to put the knife down.
+Officers can be heard on the body camera footage telling him not to approach the officers and to put the folding knife down.

 Burks replied: “No, I am not,” minutes before sprinting toward the officers.